bijection/g9/README.md

 })
 ```

-> Note: The optional argument `affects` is a list of keys whose corresponding value g9 is allowed to change when a user drags the shape.
+#### The Affects Argument

+All g9 shapes take an optional argument `affects`, a list of key names.
+When you drag a shape with an `affects` list, g9 will only change the values of the keys in the `affects` list.

-Currently, the built-in drawing methods are
+Currently, the built-in shapes are

 #### g9Context.point(x, y[, affects])